FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 ### Large Scale Usage

 I have used this tool for 5 RQs so far.
 It's worked pretty well so far and surfaced papers I hadn't found through the aforementioned tools.
 That being said, 5 RQs is not a lot and even the largest only has 9 papers as of writing.
-I'm currently planning a large scale survey for definitions of domain in NLP which I expect to net 100+ papers so that will likely be a good test of how the system performs at scale.
-Currently there isn't the ability to search and pagination was an after thought.
+I'm currently planning a large-scale survey for definitions of domain in NLP which I expect to net 100+ papers so that will likely be a good test of how the system performs at scale.
+Currently there isn't the ability to search and pagination was an afterthought.
 I expect the UI/UX to suck a bit due to that, but that is easily addressable.